• Skip to primary navigation

 Baked Not Fried

-Chili Relleno Casserole might remind you of the classic Mexican dish chili relleno.
-The big difference is in that traditional dish the green chiles are stuffed with cheese and typically pan fried in a rich egg batter.
+Green Chili Egg Casserole might remind you of the classic Mexican dish chili relleno.
+The big difference is in that traditional dish the green chiles are stuffed with cheese and typically pan-fried in a rich egg batter.
 This casserole version has all the great flavor, minus the thick batter and the deep fat frying.
-It's a baked, not fried option for enjoying a favorite recipe.
+Serve this with Mexican Fried Rice and Fresh, Homemade Guacamole for a great flavor combination.

 A handful of shredded cheese over a dish of green chilis.